 Ms. Damiya Saghir completed her Bachelor's in Political Science from Kinnaird College and is currently pursuing her MPhil in Political Science from the same university.
-She was employed as a project officer at the Pakistan Institute of Legislative Development and Transparency (PILDAT.)
+She is a Research Associate at the Maritime Centre of Excellence.
+Ms Damiya was previously employed as a project officer at the Pakistan Institute of Legislative Development and Transparency (PILDAT.)
 Her areas of interest include politics, defense studies, International Relations, and governance.

 The most heroic battles are fought by warriors who emanate valor and are from an institution that strengthens their skills with tenacity.
 Pakistan Air Force (PAF) has been defending the aerial frontiers for many years and their determination not just stands limited to home soil but extends beyond the border as many of the air fighters have fought battles for other countries and brought home feats of courage.

 Security forces are determined to fight the battles of homeland, so that a safe and secure environment continues for civilians to live in.
 Just like Pakistan Army, PAF is applauded for its training and participation in the Arab-Israel war.
 Pilots and leading commanders went to Jordan, Iraq, and Syria in 1967 and 1974.